Rowanne-H/tenancy-management/README.md

 # Tenancy Management App

+### This application is deployed on Render
+### Feel free to explore the app by clicking the link: https://tenancy-management.onrender.com/

+***

 ## Introduction

+### Front end - React
+- A tenancy management application allows users to read, create, update and delete data stored in back end part.

-### Back end
+### Back end - Flask and SQLAlchemy

-- A tenancy management database with six tables which are users, owners, properties, tenants, rentals and expenses.
+- A models.py file defines classes that correspond to tables in the database and outlines the relationships between them.
 - A seed.py to seed data.
 - A app.py for routes and handle requests from front end to send and update data in database.

+### Database - PostgreSQL
+- A tenancy management database consist of six tables which are users, owners, properties, tenants, rentals and expenses.

+***

 ## Directory structure